-Further acreage was available in European countries Germany (12 ha), Bulgaria (3,236 ha), France in Alsace (165 ha), Moldova (1,520 ha), Romania (3,641 ha), Russia (34 ha), Switzerland (4 ha), Slovakia (48 ha), Czech Republic (60 ha) and Hungary (1,232 ha).
-Overseas the variety was in Canada.
+There was further acreage in the European countries Germany (12 ha), Bulgaria (3,236 ha), France in Alsace (165 ha), Moldova (1,520 ha), Romania (3,641 ha), Russia (34 ha), Switzerland (4 ha), Slovakia (48 ha), Czech Republic (60 ha) and Hungary (1,232 ha).
+The variety was in overseas Canada.
 South Africa.
-USA (New York) and Uruguay (7 ha).
-It occupied in 2010 a total of 10,234 hectares of vineyards with falling trend (ten years earlier, there were 12,259 hectares).
-It thus proved in the worldwide varieties ranking Rank 68.
+United States (New York) and Uruguay (7 ha) represented.
+In 2010, it occupied a total of 10,234 hectares of vineyards with a downward trend (ten years earlier it was 12,259 hectares).
+It thus demonstrated in the worldwide varieties ranking Rank 68.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)